Ditto226/business-case-analytics-pipeline/README.md

 2. Download and open Telecom_Demo.pbix in Power BI Desktop.

-3. The file includes safely masked, pre-loaded mock data so you can interact with filters immediately.
+3. Now you can interact with filters immediately.

 ⚠️ Important: Do not click the Refresh button upon opening, as the local source paths are not configured yet.